johnamata/stuff/_posts/2021-03-23-leetcode-bro.md

 <img src="https://lh3.googleusercontent.com/pw/ACtC-3deyoI3Fxy9I_n8ZSDcevMay6WkiNlce2uY4cKtl-9T3Tyem7_tHDAnvAaTtAkE-2_1z9axAnOt5pVOpevnV24oboHlwHMAYoYemQCEvn0y-kfQrB246sgExIYFLHMerIN20VXe5qLv5ysQvuz3f_Tz=w1600-h1200-no?authuser=0">

 Unfortunately the branch wasnt letting people dine there and only does take out orders.
 It's because of coronachan.
-The new african strain put fear bck into the hearts of the people, thanks mostly to the usual propagandic fearmongering by the media.
-Well, at least the media isnt still 1984 here in the Philippines compared to say, CNN, twitter, and washington post in the US/west.
+The new african strain put fear bck into the hearts of the people (rightly so), thanks mostly to the usual propagandic fearmongering by the media.
+Well, at least the media isnt 1984 here in the Philippines compared to say, platforms like twitter and outlets like CNN and washington post in the US/west.

 That thought made me enjoy my whopper jr and a bag of onion rings at home